 Animal Welfare And Ethical Review Body (AWERB)

 The main purpose of our AWERB is to ensure the highest standards of ethics are applied to all research, and to promote a culture of care for animals, humans and the environment, both within Brooke and in the wider community.

 Brooke's research includes both animal-based research and human-based research.
-Animal-based research is non-invastive may include clinical examinations of equids or observation of equid behaviour, while human-based research may involve questionnaires, interviews, focus group discussions or observation of human-animal interactions.
+Animal-based research is non-invasive and may include clinical examinations of equids or observation of equid behaviour, while human-based research may involve questionnaires, interviews, focus group discussions or observation of human-animal interactions.